Curated OER

 Bill Nye - Genetics

-In this biology learning exercise, students identify the different discoveries and genetics to complete 12 short answer questions related to the topic.
+In this biology activity, students identify the different discoveries and genetics to complete 12 short answer questions related to the topic.